-The course's real-world applications are supported by its close links with local and national agencies, including West Midlands Police and other various criminal justice agencies.
+The course's real-world applications are supported by its close links with local and national agencies, including police forces, charities, criminal justice agencies, probation service and prisons.
 You will have opportunities to gain work experience with relevant organisations, and there is an option for you to undertake international study.

-You will be taught by expert staff in the fields of criminology and policing, and you will also enjoy regular guest lectures from highly influential voices in the discipline.
+You will be taught by expert staff in the fields of criminology, policing, and security, and you will also enjoy regular guest lectures from highly influential voices in the discipline.

-7 Course Awards 7a Name of Final Award Level Credits Awarded Bachelor of Arts with Honours Criminology, Policing and Investigation 6 360 Bachelor of Arts with Honours Criminology, Policing and Investigation with Professional Placement Year 6 480 7b Exit Awards and Credits Awarded 1 Certificate of Higher Education Criminology, Policing and Investigation Level 4 120 Diploma of Higher Education Criminology, Policing and Investigation Level 5 240 Bachelor of Arts Criminology, Policing and Investigation Level 6 300 Bachelor of Arts Criminology, Policing and Investigation with Professional Placement Year Level 6 420
+7 Course Awards

+7a Name of Final Award Level Credits Awarded

+Bachelor of Arts with Honours Criminology Bachelor of Arts with Honours Criminology with Professional Placement Year 6 360 480

+7b Exit Awards and Credits Awarded

+Certificate of Higher Education Criminology Diploma of Higher Education Criminology Bachelor of Arts Criminology Bachelor of Arts Criminology with Professional Placement Year Level 4 Level 5 Level 6 Level 6 120 240 300 420

-8 Derogation from the University Regulations None.
+8 Derogation from the University Regulations Not Applicable

-9 Delivery Pattern S
+9 Delivery Patterns

 Mode(s) of Study Location(s) of Study Duration of Study Code(s)

-Full Time City Centre 3 years US0865
+Full Ti ime City Centre 3 years US0865

-Full Time with Professional Placement Year City Centre (and placement provider) 4 years USXXXX
+Profes ime with ssional ment Year City Centre (and placement provider) 4 years

-Part Time City Centre 5 years US0866
+Part T ime City Centre 5 years US0681